dSunny90/SendingState/README.md

 The data flows in one direction only — from model to view.
 No need to capture self or worry about memory leaks — all closures are safely handled.

-### Bindable:
+### Boundable:

-1. After adopting Configurable, conform your view to Bindable.
+1. After adopting Configurable, conform your view to Boundable.
 2. Implement the binding logic so your ViewModel can update the view reactively.
-3. Use `viewModel.bind(to: view)` to connect the two.
+3. Use `viewModel.bound(to: view)` to connect the two.

 Want to drive a collection of views from an array of data?
-Use AnyBindable to erase the types and bind them in a loop — no type gymnastics, just clean bindings.
+Use AnyBoundable to erase the types and bind them in a loop — no type gymnastics, just clean bindings.

 ### EventForwarder: